On contraction coefficients, partial orders and approximation of capacities for quantum channels: Characterizations of strong data processing

 Let us prove some characterizations of strong data processing inequalities (SDPI), i.e. the relative entropy contraction coefficient.
 Obtaining characterizations of strong SDPIs has been the focus of recent activity in quantum information theory.
 For instance, in~\cite{berta_brascamp} the authors show that for a channel $\cM:\cB(\cH_A)\to\cB(\cH_B)$:

 and

 are equivalent.
 Here we will focus on a hypercontractive approach.
+In short, hypercontractive inequalities are bounds on various $p\to q$ norms of quantum channels $\cN$.
+As we will see, these bounds are closely related to entropic inequalities for the channel.
+But by reducing an entropic inequality to a norm inequality it is often easier to obtain tensorization.

 In the classical setting, results connecting hypercontractivity of a Markov kernel and SDPIs go back to Alswede and G\'{a}cs~\cite{ahlswede1976spreading} and have also been the focus of the more recent paper~\cite[Theorem 6]{Raginsky_2013}.
-In order to state our results, let us define the $\sigma-$weighted $p$-quasi-norms for $\sigma>0$ and $X\in\cB(\cH)$ as:
+In order to state our results, let us define the $\sigma-$weighted $p$-quasi-norms for $\sigma\in\cD_+(\cH)$ and $X\in\cB(\cH)$ as:

 For $p\geq1$ these quantities are norms, while for $p<1$ only quasi-norms.
 They are closely related to the sandwiched R\'enyi divergences $D_p$ of~\cite{Muller-Lennert2013,Wilde2014}, which can be defined as